Hull High: Synopsis

-Similar to ABC's Cop Rock (which premiered a month after Hull High), the series' format proved unsuccessful and Hull High was canceled after nine episodes.
+Similar to ABC's Cop Rock (which premiered a month after Hull High), the series' format proved unsuccessful and Hull High was canceled after six episodes due to low ratings (a total of nine episodes were produced, leaving three unaired).

 Production notes

 The series was filmed at El Camino Real High School in Woodland Hills, Los Angeles, California.
 The musical numbers were choreographed by Peggy Holmes and Kenny Ortega (who also directed episodes).
 Songs for Hull High were written by Jon Lind, Tom Snow, and Brock Walsh.
 Don Was served as the series' music producer.